Choosing the best mobile phone

 How much do Huawei mobile phones cost?

-There's no simple answer to that question - Huawei, perhaps more than any other brand - has an enormous range of prices for its smartphones.
+There’s no simple answer to that question.
+While Huawei is no stranger to releasing premium smartphones, its range of mobile phones is so diverse that you can find at least one mobile phone at every price point.
 It's common for models to have 'Lite' and 'Pro' versions which, as the names suggest, are slightly scaled-back or bigger and better, respectively.

 Huawei P series

 The P range has emerged as its flagship line, with the P20 and its variations capturing plenty of headlines in 2018 thanks to some specs that aim to match, if not surpass, the very best smartphones.
-Unfortunately, it's also priced as such - expect to pay as much as £800 for the latest, most advanced models.
+Prices within the P series range from £199 all the way to £800 for their most advanced models, so you wouldn’t be short of choice.

 Huawei Mate series

 The Mate range is also popular, most easily identified by its enormous screen.
 Mate Pro models were previously the most advanced and expensive handsets Huawei had to offer, but that title now rests with the P series.
-That said, they still offer some impressive specifications at a price that's a little more palatable.
+That said, they still offer some impressive specifications and with the release of the Mate 20 Pro, it appears that this series is venturing into the premium rankings.

 Want to save even more money?
 Take a look at our guide to buying a refurbished or used mobile phone.

-What to look out for when choosing a Huawei mobile phone
+What to look out for when choosing a Huawei or Honor mobile phone

-There are a few things to think about when deciding which Huawei handset to opt for.
-Here’s our shortlist of what to consider:
+There are a few things to think about when deciding which Huawei or Honor handset to opt for.
+Luckily, as they’re so closely linked, they have very similar specifications where the key criteria are concerned.
+We’ve rounded up both brands to give you our shortlist of what to consider:

-- Size Unfortunately for those with small hands or tight jeans, Huawei phones range from 'on the large side' to 'absolutely enormous'.
-Don't expect to find any with a screen smaller than 5.2-inches.
+- Size Unfortunately for those with small hands or tight jeans, Huawei and Honor phones range from 'on the large side' to 'absolutely enormous'.
+Expect that these smartphones will have 5-inches or more.

-- Speed You may look over the specs for a Huawei phone and think something seems unusual.
-That would be because you're unlikely to find its HiSilicon Kirin processor in any other brand of handset.
-They're made by Huawei, for Huawei, so each handset is engineered to squeeze the maximum amount of power out of it.
+- Speed You may look over the processor specs for either brand and think something seems unusual.
+That would be because of Huawei’s unique HiSilicon Kirin processor.
+It’s designed by Huawei, for Huawei smartphones and while Honor has branched into a brand of its own, its smartphones still use this specifically engineered processor, designed to squeeze the maximum power out of Huawei phones.

-Do any Huawei mobile phones make our favourites list?
+Do any Huawei or Honor mobile phones make our favourites list?
 Find out in our top five best smartphones guide.